Posey (18CH281)

 was “now in possession of Indians.”
 Although twenty-five years previously

-the Provincial Council had made concerted efforts to protect Indian settlements
+the Provincial Council had made concerted efforts to protect Indigenous settlements

 in this area, such issues do not seem to have been a concern when Pye acquired